AGGREGATE vs. ROI

 There are a lot of other dirty tricks that some services use to push up their numbers.
 It might include reporting based on "maximum profit potential", calculating gains based on cash and not on margin etc. You can read my article Performance Reporting - The Myths And The Reality for full details.

 Still skeptical?
-Why not to take the SteadyOptions free trial and see by yourself how we are different from other services.
+Why not to join us and see by yourself how we are different from other services.
 Please refer to Frequently Asked Questions for more details about us.

 If you liked this article, visit our Options Trading Blog for more educational articles about options trading.